expresspigeon/blog/src/content/kb/editor/creating-and-editing-newsletter.md

 ## Adding a Row

-You can add another row by either clicking the **+** in the "Row Editor" or by clicking "Add new row" button in the "Row Properties" panel on the left.
+You can add another row by either clicking the **+** in the "Row Editor" or by clicking the "Add new row" button in the "Row Properties" panel on the left.
 From the "Row Properties" panel, new rows will be added to the top of the newsletter.
 From the "Row Menu" they will be immediately added above the current row.